Djphoenix719/PDFoundry/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/Djphoenix719/PDFoundry/total)
 ![GitHub Releases](https://img.shields.io/github/downloads/Djphoenix719/PDFoundry/latest/total)

-PDFoundry is a *fully featured* PDF viewer for FoundryVTT!
+PDFoundry (pronounced *Pee-Dee-Foundry*/*pi di ˈfaʊndri*) is a *fully featured* PDF viewer for FoundryVTT!
 PDFoundry supports a full suite of features for viewing PDFs right in Foundry VTT.
 Fillable forms, bookmarks, page links in journals and LOTS more.
 You can even use a form fillable PDF character sheet for an actor!

 [Please consider supporting me on Ko-Fi](https://ko-fi.com/djsmods)